Michelle-Lefebvre/3-column-preview-card/README.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=zBjt5GC1hxk) - This helped me make all the cards equal height.
+- [How to Make div Cards of Equal Height with CSS](https://www.youtube.com/watch?v=zBjt5GC1hxk) - This helped me make all the cards equal height.

-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author